shorebirdtech/website/src/pages/blogs/patch-signing-beta.md

 limiting what data leaves your servers (we never see or store your source code), securing what data we do store both via encryption in transit and in rest, cryptographically hashing and validating the contents of any patch you create, as examples.
-You can see a full break-down of security practices we follow on your behalf in our [public security policies](https://handbook.shorebird.dev/security).
+You can see a full breakdown of security practices we follow on your behalf in our [public security policies](https://handbook.shorebird.dev/security).